danielclements/brick-fitness/README.md

 - Ability to Upgrade a user profile to Premium, uses Stripe
 - Secure payments with stripe

+-The merch store is based on the boutique ado project by code institute
+    - Back end code handling
+    -some front end pages
+    -comments added to pages to annotate code from this project

 ### Features Left to Implement